misikirmehari/BlueJQS/README.txt

  *** To Do list:
      - Fix space issue with location of project and location of dependency folder.
      - Incorporate suite dependency files into extension jar.
-     - Add spot-bugs analysis functionality.
+     - Add functionality for SpotBugs.
      - Write unit tests for Java classes.
      - Refactor suite output.
-     - Add CheckStyle configuration option.
+     - Add Checkstyle configuration option.
      - Create an installer for software.

 # INSTALLATION